-One of the coolest things about social media is the ability to connect with so many people that we may never meet in real-life.
+One of the best things about social media is the ability to connect with people that we may never meet in real-life.
 That’s what happened with Vince Edwards (aka CPO Boss Hogg).
-My husband (a huge fan of CPO’s music) connected with him on Twitter and, much to our surprise, he actually responded to his tweets and messages.
-I ended up connecting with him over creative writing and business.
+My husband is a huge fan of CPO’s music and has been for years.
+They connected on Twitter and much to our surprise he responded to tweets and messages.
+We all ended up connecting over music, creative writing, and business.
+Eventually, I reached out to him and asked if he’d be interested in answering a few questions I could share the interview on my blog.
+He agreed, I celebrated, and here we are.

 As a fellow creative (writer, artist, etc.), can you share with us a bit about what first inspired you to pursue your creative craft?
 What is about writing and music that drew you in to it as a hobby and career?